Organized by Isolde Brielmaier

 MODERATOR: Dorsey Waxter

-Join the Art Dealers Association of America and the Association of Professional Art Advisors for a conversation focused on the crucial role of connoisseurship in identifying art of value while navigating the fairs.
+The Art Dealers Association of America and the Association of Professional Art Advisors hosted a conversation focused on the crucial role of connoisseurship in identifying art of value while navigating the fairs.

 Presented by the Art Dealers Association of America and the Association of Professional Art Advisors